freeCodeCamp/freeCodeCamp/guide/english/c/for/index.md

 > Item on index 3 is 4
 > Item on index 4 is 5
 ```

+#### Explanation:
+The `for` loop checks the value of `i` based on the conditions.
+If `i` is smaller than `5`, the text will be printed.
+After printing, the value of `i` is increased by 1.
+This function will continue until `i` is greater than 4, at which point the loop will stop and exit.

 ### Example for printing star pattern for pyramid
 ```c